Zggis/micromouse-3d/maze/ramp/README.md

 ![](./../../assets/images/ramp_assembled.jpg)

 > [!NOTE]
-> If you are placing a ramp on an upper level cell inserts are not required underneath,
+> If you are placing a ramp on an upper level, cell inserts are not required underneath,
 > the ramp can straddle the connectors.